MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

    As you interact with the application, your interactions actions and the resulting actions done by the application itself are added in sequence as steps in the **Page Scripting** pane.

-1. At anytime during recording, you can pause, resume, or delete the last recorded step by
+1. At any time during recording, you can pause, resume, or delete the last recorded step:

-   - To pause the recording, select the **Stop** button in the control bar of .
+   - To pause the recording, select the **Stop** button in the control bar.

       While paused, you can ...